dankelley2/sharpPhysics/README.md

 - Refactored to separate game engine from implementation - the physics engine is now a standalone library
 - Added constraint system with WeldConstraint and AxisConstraint
 - Added demo games showcasing engine capabilities
-- Integrated with [ProjectorSegmentation](https://github.com/dankelley2/ProjectorSegmentation) for body tracking via MJPEG stream or webcam
+- Integrated with PoseIntegrator for body tracking via MJPEG stream or webcam (Now in the same solution / git repo)
 - Demo video: [https://youtu.be/Lo-g24-rv4k](https://youtu.be/aCmTZrhkQ3E?si=JVf6uVizv2wlRzBA)

 ## Features